joekgilberto/battleship/docs/planning.md

 ### Render
 - render() //renders all
 - renderAllyShips() //renders ally ships starting position on the board
-- renderAllyAlreadyGuessed() //renders a red and orange top grid if the user clicks on a square they had already guessed, and then using a setTimeout, after 1000ms, it reverts back to green and sets badGuess false.
+- renderBadGuess() //renders a gray top grid if the user clicks on a square they had already guessed, and then using a setTimeout, after 1000ms, it reverts back to green and sets badGuess false.
-- renderAllyHit() //renders where the user hits a ship on the enemy's board based off of information stored in storeAllyHit()
-- renderAllyMiss() //renders where the user misses a ship on the enemy's board based off of information stored in storeAllyMiss()
+- renderAllyGuesses() //renders where the user hits a ship on the enemy's board based off of information stored in storeAllyHit() and renders where the user misses a ship on the enemy's board based off of information stored in storeAllyMiss()
-- renderEnemyHit() //renders where the user hits a ship on the ally's board based off of information stored in storeEnemyHit()
-- renderEnemyMiss() //renders where the user misses a ship on the ally's board based off of information stored in storeEnemyMiss()
+- renderEnemyGuesses() //renders where the user hits a ship on the ally's board based off of information stored in storeEnemyHit() and renders where the user misses a ship on the ally's board based off of information stored in storeEnemyMiss()
 - renderSunkenShips() //renders ships on the graveyard grid when sunken
 - renderGameOver() //renders a popup saying the game is over (customized based on who the winner is) asking the player if they'd like to play again or quit
 - renderResetBoard() //renders a reset board with new ally ship positions and an empty graveyard

 ### Other Functions
+- storeCoordinates() //stores coordinates a ship is at
 - generateAllyShips() //generates random positions that will be used to render the ally ships and stores them in an object upon initialization
 - generateEnemyShips() //generates random positions to stored for the enemy ships upon initialization
 - handleClick() //if badGuess is true it runs checkIfOpen() and if that is true it runs checkIfShip, and then runs render() no matter what